imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/training_tts.md

     )
 ```

 These dataclasses define configuration arguments for the model and data.
-The `ModelArguments` specifies which pretrained model to use (Gemma-3-270m), while `DataArguments` defines dataset parameters including the maximum sequence length (900 tokens) and validation split percentage.
+The `ModelArguments` specifies which pretrained model to use (Gemma-3-270m), while `DataArguments` defines dataset parameters including the maximum sequence length (here, 900 tokens) and validation split percentage.

 ### SNAC Codec Configuration